Rock of Dunamase

 I love nothing better than getting into the car with Patrick and the boys, and often Charlie our dog, and heading off with camera in hand for a walk or a hike.
 And for the past handful of years since we moved from Dublin to Athy, in Co.
 Kildare, one of the places of choice for an easy hike and stunning views has been – The Rock of Dunamase.

-*this article has been republished with updated information and photo gallery
+*this article was originally published in April 2014.
+It has since been republished with updated information and photo gallery

 Growing up in Athy, Co.
 Kildare, approximately 20 minutes away – I’d visited this ancient landmark many times as a child.
 And it always thrilled me.